MTV Unplugged (Thirty Seconds to Mars EP): Release

 The MTV Unplugged episode featuring Thirty Seconds to Mars premiered on MTV on July 19, 2011.
 The televised performance was shortened to five tracks, excluding "Alibi" and "Message in a Bottle".
 The episode debuted on MTV.com as part of a live viewing event where fans had the opportunity to interact with others through instant messaging while watching the show.
 Beginning on July 21, "Hurricane" went into music video rotations through MTV's main channels.
 A thirty-minute special debuted on the high-definition music channel Palladia on July 29, with an encore at midnight.

-The concert's success prompted Virgin Records to release it as a four-track extended play on August 19, 2011 in digital format.
+The concert's success prompted Virgin Records to release it as a four-track extended play on August 19, 2011, in digital format.
 The label also planned to release a video accompaniment package in time for the Christmas holidays.
 However, the deadline for the release was missed after some technical issues and Thirty Seconds to Mars decided to release it for download on VyRT in December 2011.
-Aside from featuring the four tracks which appears on the extended play, it includes the performance of "Alibi" and some exclusive footage of the recording.
+Aside from featuring the four tracks which appear on the extended play, it includes the performance of "Alibi" and some exclusive footage of the recording.
 Virgin later released the video to digital retailers on March 2, 2012.